 It is considered acceptable practice in all areas to perform transit assignment using a single minimized generalized cost path for each origin-destination TAZ pair.
 This should be adequate in cases where there are few transit options.
 It is considered recommended practice in all areas to use a multipath transit assignment process.
-The currently adopted VDOT modeling software platform includes such an assignment procedure, the PT module.
+Both Cube and TransCAD, which are currently used by VDOT, include such an assignment procedure.